iterative/datachain-examples/llm/pdf-processing/pdf-processing-post-api.md

 ```
 (In this example we are using `unstructured` version `0.15.7`)

-For the Unstructured API, we will also need to install the `python-dotenv` library to load the API key and URL.
+For the Unstructured API, we will also install the `python-dotenv` library to load the API key and URL.
 To get the API key, you can follow this [guide](https://docs.unstructured.io/api-reference/api-services/free-api) and get a free API key for up to 1000 document pages per month.

 We then need to save a `.env` file with the following content in the location we will be running our code from: